Main content start

 • Travel: Use the Stanford Travel Loaner program to borrow secure laptops and avoid carrying controlled data when traveling internationally.
 Carrying controlled items such as encrypted laptops or specialized research data may require a license.

 • Shipping Materials: Sending research materials, equipment, or data outside the U.S. may require review and approval.
+The Stanford One Time NLR Certification Form should be completed before carrying out an export of tangible items.

 • Restricted Party Screenings: Use Visual Compliance to screen collaborators, organizations, or countries for restricted party status.